• Skip to primary navigation

 • Garlic: The more the better, but six cloves is always a good amount.

-• Fire-roasted canned diced tomatoes: Yes, grab CANNED fire-roasted diced tomatoes (I love Muir Glen brand the best).
-Fire-roasted tomatoes add more depth and flavor to the soup without any fuss or muss.
+• Fire-roasted canned diced tomatoes: Yes, grab CANNED fire-roasted diced or whole tomatoes (I love Muir Glen brand the best).
+Fire-roasted canned tomatoes add more depth and flavor to the soup without any fuss or muss.
 Don’t worry—regular diced tomatoes will work in a pinch.
 I know some of you may be tempted to use fresh tomatoes, but this pantry staple will save you both time and effort and the end result is terrific.

 • Broth: Obviously, the better the broth, the better the soup!
 I use homemade bone broth or I buy Roli Roti or Bonafide Provisions at the store.
 If you want to make this soup vegetarian, use a high-quality vegetable broth.